knewplay/course-vex-vrc-in-c/session5.md

 <!-- Notes: Students should be able to write basic code to control a wheeled robot after this lesson -->
 * How to initialize and configure any sensor in VEX for our robot
-* How to read and write to sensors in order to control our robot
+* How to read and write to sensors and motors using PROS API
 * How to make our robot autonomous

 ---